 Slide 3: This slide is a visual overview for the students of what they will be doing in Imagine Cup Junior.
 This is to show them that there is only one more lesson after this one, and that the focus of today’s lesson is to apply ethical and cybersecurity lenses to their AI concept.

-Slide 4: Here are some tips for your students to consider ensuring they are putting in a great submission.
+Slide 4: Submission Hints.
+Here are some tips for your students to consider ensuring they are putting in a great submission.
 Submissions should include clear explanations of alignment to the ethical principles and how they will reduce cyber security risks.
+Both concepts are covered in this lesson but in the submission deck, students will need to develop two separate statements.

-Slide 5: Rapid Reflection – To engage your students with this lesson, discuss as a class the positives of new technology.
+Slide 5: Rapid Reflection.
+To engage your students with this lesson, discuss as a class the positives of new technology.
 What do they think are some of the most important technological advances of recent history?

 Slide 6: In this first video of the lesson, we examine how technology sometimes leads to unintended negative impacts on the people or planet and how our job is to anticipate and reduce those negative impacts whenever possible.